Voicestripe/Nairacoin/README.md

 Nairacoin will eliminate transaction fees associated with credit cards.

+# Nairacoin si built on wht exactly?

+Nairacoin is built on blockchain Technoogy.
+A block chain is a transaction database shared by all nodes participating in a system based on the Bitcoin protocol.

+A full copy of a currency's block chain contains every transaction ever executed in the currency.
+With this information, one can find out how much value belonged to each address at any point in history.

 Nairacoin is simpler to set up, more efficient, long-lasting with decentralization, more flexible and accessible to unbanked individuals.

 Nairacoin will be running a permissionless blockchain.
 Access is provided to anyone who meets the technical requirements to run a validator node in the  blockchain.